mozilla-it/autocert/README.md

 autocert

-The autocert application is a two part (cli|api) solution to managing SSL certs.
+The autocert application is a two part (cli|app) solution to managing SSL certs.
 The source code can be found here: https://github.com/mozilla-it/autocert

 cli

-The cli, or commandline of autocert is simply an argparse interface that calls the api via the aiohttp library.
+The cli, or commandline of autocert is simply an argparse interface that calls the app via the aiohttp library.
 The config file for autocert is located in ~/.config/autocert/config.yml

-api
+app

-The api, or application program interface, is a RESTful service hosted via flask and nginx inside of a docker container.
-The cli communiates with the api vai RESTful calls, which in turn handles talking to the CA (DigiCert) as well as the Zeus load balancers.
+The app, or application program interface, is a RESTful service hosted via flask and nginx inside of a docker container.
+The cli communiates with the app via RESTful calls, which in turn handles talking to the CA (DigiCert) as well as the Zeus load balancers.